 This groundbreaking initiative marks a major leap forward in applying cutting-edge AI technology to directly benefit smallholder farmers.
-Working alongside partners at the Human Centered Weather Forecast Initiative at the University of Chicago and the Development Innovation Lab – India, we collaborated with the Ministry to harness the power of open-access AI models that have transformed weather science since 2022.
+Working alongside partners at the Human Centered Weather Forecast Initiative at the University of Chicago and the Development Innovation Lab – India, we collaborated with the Ministry to harness the power of open-access AI models that have transformed weather science.
 The science behind this forecasting was recently featured in The Wall Street Journal: “Farmers in India Are Tracking Monsoon Season With the Help of AI”.

 Yet moving from forecast to last-mile delivery requires far more than scientific innovation.